66thparallel/BDS_final_project/README.md

 INSTRUCTIONS
 1. There are two programs in our project.
-The first program runs the logistic regression and neural network models and the second program runs the LDA and kNN models.
+The first program runs the logistic regression and neural network models and the second program runs the LDA and knn models.

-2. To run this project as a batch file please enter "sbatch fp.s" and then enter "sbatch lda.s" (in the bash files the working directory file path needs to be updated). fp.s is for the logistic regression and neural network model and lda.s is for the LDA and kNN model.
+2. To run this project as a batch process please enter "sbatch fp.s" and then enter "sbatch lda.s" (in the bash files the working directory file path needs to be updated). fp.s is for the logistic regression and neural network model and lda.s is for the LDA and kNN model.

 3. If running from the terminal enter the virtual environment then enter "python main.py" and "python lda_knn.py".